fletcher/MultiMarkdown-6/syntax/metadata.md

 ### HTML Header ###

-You can include raw HTML information to be included in the header.
-MultiMarkdown doesn't perform any validation on this data --- it just copies it as is.
+You can include raw HTML information to be included in the `<head>` section of the document.
+MultiMarkdown doesn't perform any validation or processing of this data --- it just copies it as is.

 As an example, this can be useful to link your document to a working MathJax installation (not provided by me):